supermetax/SuperMetaX/README.md

 - 👋 Hi, I’m the "Super Hero" (😄 He/Him) of my Metaverse;
 - 👀 I’m (super) interested in (digital) technologies & specially the applications of latest AI research in NLP and Computer Vision to different domains;
-- 🌱 In my free time I do enjoy creating digital art, videos, photography & (sometimes) poerty;
+- 🌱 In my free time, I enjoy creating digital art, videos, photography & (sometimes) poerty;
 - ⚡ I often collaborate with others creators to develop creative digital art/ media works;
 - 📫 Currently, the best way to reach me is via this GitHub repo or my Twitter 💬: [SuperMetaX](https://twitter.com/SuperMetaX)